Skip to content

 • Pageview tracking with a 2 KB cookie-less snippet

-• Traffic breakdown by country, device, browser, OS, and referrer
+• Traffic breakdown by country, language, device, browser, OS, and referrer

 • Goals — path-based and event-based conversion tracking